Stanford-NavLab/gnss_lib_py/docs/source/index.rst

 In the directory organization above:

-  * The following algorithms are implemented in the :code:`algorithms` directory and work by passing in a :code:`NavData` class.
+  * The :code:`algorithms` directory contains localization algorithms that work by passing in a :code:`NavData` class.
+Currently, the following algorithms are implemented in the :code:`algorithms`:

       * Weighted Least Squares
       * Calculating pseudorange residuals
-  * The data parers in the :code:`parsers` directory allow for loading GNSS data from the following sources into the :code:`gnss_lib_py`'s unifying :code:`NavData` class:
+  * The data parers in the :code:`parsers` directory allow for loading GNSS data into :code:`gnss_lib_py`'s unifying :code:`NavData` class.
+    Currently, the following datasets and types are supported:

       * `2021 Google Android Derived Dataset <https://www.kaggle.com/c/google-smartphone-decimeter-challenge>`__
+  * The :code:`utils` directory contains utilities used to handle GNSS measurements, time conversions, visualizations, satellite simulation, file operations, etc.
-  * The following data visualization tools are available in the :code:`utils` directory:
+  * Currently, the following data visualization tools are available in the :code:`utils` directory:

         * Skyplot: showing the movement of GNSS satellites during the